Albert802/Live-stock-tracker/README.md

 /stocks/ – Main dashboard view

-🛠️ To Do
- Add authentication

- Deploy to PythonAnywhere or Render

- Add filtering or search

- Optimize API data size

 📄 License
 MIT License.
 Feel free to fork and improve the project.

 👨‍💻 Author
 Albert Hlelesi – @Albert802